Understanding an incomplete NIPT result

 If there is sufficient fetal DNA in the sample, NIPT can either confirm that the proportion of fragments is as expected (low probability of disorder being present) or detect a change in proportion (high probability for that disorder).

-The proportions of DNA fragments from different chromosomes must be the same as are found in the general population.
-A woman or the placenta may have an uncommon variation in the amount of DNA in a chromosome that is, of itself, harmless but it alters the relative proportions that are measured for other chromosomes.
+- The proportions of DNA fragments from different chromosomes must be the same as are found in the general population.
+A woman or the placenta may have an uncommon variation in the amount of DNA in a chromosome, which is, of itself, harmless but it alters the relative proportions that are measured for other chromosomes.
 This may make it impossible to reliably determine whether the proportion for a particular chromosome is within normal limits.

 If NIPT cannot be reported at all